ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

     - [x] ~~Generator for the prompts~~ Not necessary, dataset is small
     - [x] Add verbose option to code evaluation
     - [xz] More smooth reward, combine test and train
-- [ ] Training experiments
+- [x] Training experiments
-  - [ ] How many epochs does the model need to learn all the tasks?
+  - [x] How many epochs does the model need to learn all the tasks?
-  - [ ] What is the configuration that better uses the hardware
+  - [x] What is the configuration that better uses the hardware.
+32 generations per step
   - [ ] Best learning rate
   - [ ] How much the model improves after training?
 - [x] What is the max prompt length for all the datasets available? -> 8635
-- [ ] GPU usage is not efficient with server mode: https://huggingface.co/blog/vllm-colocate
+- [x] GPU usage is not efficient with server mode: https://huggingface.co/blog/vllm-colocate
 - [x] Kaggle scoring error
   - [x] Create validate submission script
   - [ ] Add tests for create submission